lyx-x/SwissHikingData/README.md

 Backend service for Swiss Hiking project.
 This is meant to fetch hiking routes from online providers and aggregate the result into a Datastore.

+The frontend code is at https://github.com/lyx-x/SwissHiking.
+They share the same GCP project ID.

 ## Installation

 To install the package and run `bin/runner.py`, run: